jalispran/jalispran/about.md

 > We are here to put a dent in the universe, otherwise why even be here?

 I am a firm believer in *opensource software* and its values.
-This blog is a way for me to give back to the community, that, with the amount of knowlede it has to offer, would never cease to amaze me.
-Its a great feeling that this blog is my little contribution to the community that we all belong to.
+This blog is a way for me to give back to the community, that, with the amount of knowledge it has to offer, would never cease to amaze me.
+Its a great feeling that I get by my little contribution to the community via the blog section of this website.

 I started my career as Software Developer in September of 2017 and have been working since.
 For the first 18 months of my career, I worked with a fintech called [Mosambee](http://home.mosambee.in/).
 This was an exceptional experience for me.
 Presently, I work with **Samsung Research Institute, Bangalore**.